Daran Rudnick, PhD

 - M.S., Agricultural and Biological Systems Engineering, Univ. of Nebraska-Lincoln, 2013

 - B.S., Biological Systems Engineering, Univ. of Nebraska-Lincoln, 2011

 - Water and nitrogen fertilizer interactions and their effects on crop performance

 UNL - Testing Ag Performance Solutions (UNL-TAPS)

-UNL-TAPS was developed by Daran Rudnick, Matt Stockton, Chuck Burr, and Rodrigo Werle in partnership with the Nebraska Water Balance Alliance, to enhance the engagement of agricultural producers in the areas of resource use efficiency and profitability by providing a common platform for peer-to-peer learning with participation by University scientists and industry personnel.
-The program hosts an annual farm management competition, where producers are introduced to and are able to use new and developing technologies, tools, methods and other resources without exposing their whole operation to unknown results.
-The TAPS Farm Management Competition allows producers to evaluate many input and management choices, including crop insurance selection, planting density and hybrid selection, marketing strategy, irrigation scheduling and quantity, and fertilizer timing, amount, and method.
+UNL-TAPS was developed at the West Central Research and Extension Center to enhance the engagement of agricultural producers in the areas of resource use efficiency and profitability by providing a common platform for peer-to-peer learning with participation by University scientists and industry personnel.
+The program hosts annual farm management competitions, where producers are introduced to and are able to use new and developing technologies, tools, methods and other resources without exposing their whole operation to unknown results.
+Producers are able to evaluate many input and management choices, including crop insurance selection, planting density and hybrid selection, marketing strategy, irrigation scheduling and quantity, and fertilizer timing, amount, and method.
 Further details of the TAPS program can be found at TAPS.unl.edu.